kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

      The following commands are available to manage clients and sessions:

-     attach-session [-dErx] [-c working-directory] [-t target-session]
+     attach-session [-dErx] [-c working-directory] [-f flags] [-t target-session] (alias: attach)
-                   (alias: attach)
              If run from outside tmux, create a new client in the current terminal and attach it to target-session.
 If used from inside, switch the current client.
 If -d is specified, any other clients attached to the session are detached.
-If -x is given, send SIGHUP to the parent process of the client as well as detaching the client, typically causing it to exit.  -r signifies the client is read-only (only keys bound to the detach-client or switch-client commands have any effect)
+If -x is given, send SIGHUP to the parent process of the client as well as detaching the client, typically causing it to exit.  -f sets a comma-separated list of client flags.
+The flags are:

+             active-pane
+                     the client has an independent active pane

+             ignore-size
+                     the client does not affect the size of other clients

+             no-output
+                     the client does not receive pane output in control mode

+             pause-after=seconds
+                     output is paused once the pane is seconds behind in control mode

+             read-only
+                     the client is read-only

+             wait-exit
+                     wait for an empty line input before exiting in control mode

+             A leading ‘!’ turns a flag off if the client is already attached.  -r is an alias for -f read-only,ignore-size.
+When a client is read-only, only keys bound to the detach-client or switch-client commands have any effect.
+A client with the active-pane flag allows the active pane to be selected independently of the window's active pane used by clients without the flag.
+This only affects the cursor position and commands issued from the client; other features such as hooks and styles continue to use the window's active pane.

              If no server is started, attach-session will attempt to start it; this will fail unless sessions are created in the configuration file.